TelmoRibeiro/EmbSys/README.md

 # Mouse Trap

 - src names follow the conventions established in the companion report
-- main (previously mobile) had the named change to comply with Buildozer
+- main (previously mobile) had the name changed to comply with Buildozer

 ## Known Bugs (actively mitigating)
 - NONE